ripsnortntear/CombatBot_HB_2.5.11489.748/README.md

 ## Getting Started

-1. Place `CombatBot.cs` in your Honorbuddy Bots directory.
+1. Place `CombatBot.cs` in your Honorbuddy Bots/CombatBot/ directory.
 2. Build or reload your bot list in Honorbuddy; select "CombatBot" from the bot dropdown.
 3. Configure routines and settings as desired.